Webmin: General description

 Webmin is largely based on Perl, running as its own process and web server.
 It defaults to TCP port 10000 for communicating, and can be configured to use SSL if OpenSSL is installed with additional required Perl modules.
 Webmin is built around over 110 standard modules, which have an interface to the configuration files and the Webmin server, which makes it simple to add new functionality.
 Due to Webmin's modular design, it is possible for anyone who is interested to write plugins for desktop configuration.
 Webmin allows for controlling many machines through a single interface, or seamless login on other Webmin hosts on the same subnet or LAN.

 Webmin is released under the BSD license.

 If a plugin for certain tasks is not available, it is possible to open a terminal and perform various tasks through a command line interface (CLI).
 This is especially useful if using SSH (or similar) is not an option.

 Inclusion in distributions

 While Webmin was included in the official repositories of some Linux distributions (Debian and Ubuntu), it was removed from those because Webmin was not compatible with the way that the distributions' packages handled configuration files and caused unexpected issues with systems.
+Instead webmin run its own repository.